fliptanedo/flip-paper-template/README.md

 4. Locally (on your system) go to the parent directory of where you'd like to start a new LaTeX project and open a Terminal (command prompt) window there.
 Assuming you have `git` set up, you can simply type in `git clone https://github.com/fliptanedo/flip-paper-template.git` and press enter.

-5. This should create a new folder `
+5. This should create a new folder `flip-paper-template`.
+Go ahead and rename it right away. `mv flip-paper-template new-folder-name`.

+6. Go ahead and start your new project.

+7. If you'd like to put this new project on GitHub, just start a new GitHub repository through the web interface.
+Do not initialize with a `README.md` file.
+Follow the steps to push and existing repository.
+This should bea `git remote add origin` command followed by a `git push -u origin master` command.